 What is Harm OCD?

-There are many different fears that Obsessive-Compulsive Disorder (OCD) may latch onto, and all of them can lead to severe distress.
+There are many different fears that someone with Obsessive-Compulsive Disorder (OCD) may latch onto, and all of them can lead to severe distress.
 When OCD manifests as violent or sexually violent thoughts and images, however, it can bring a particular torment to parents.
 These subjects are very taboo, and so many people live in pain and avoidance rather than seeking help.
 If you were having repetitive, graphic images of stabbing your spouse or your children, you too might be wary of sharing them.
-As well, harm OCD is not as well represented in mainstream understandings of OCD (unlike, for example, contamination OCD), so it often goes unrecognized and therefore untreated.

 All thoughts really are normal

-Although not frequently discussed, violent and sexually violent thoughts are not unusual in the general population, and harm OCD is a common subset of Obsessive-Compulsive Disorder.
-In fact, harm OCD thoughts are so common that 85% of people without OCD admit to having uninvited violent thoughts about harming themselves or their loved ones.
 The difference is that for OCD sufferers, these thoughts and graphic images cause an undue amount of discomfort and distress.
 It is important to keep in mind that having repetitive unwanted thoughts is not due to a flaw in moral character, but rather to cognitive misfires in the brain.
 For OCD suffers, the thoughts “stick” and coagulate into obsessions which produce a tremendous amount of anxiety.
-To try to reduce the discomfort and achieve certainty that they will not act on their thoughts, people with harm OCD become reliant on mental compulsions and avoidance.
-For example, a parent may avoid using a knife to prepare dinner if a child is present out of fear of hurting the child with the knife.

 Parenting with Harm OCD

 Whatever thoughts and images people find most distressing are typically the ones they will do their best to control or resist.
 The more a harm OCD sufferer tries to push out their morbid thoughts, the more those thoughts “stick.”
 Parents are innately protective of their children, and some of their most distressing thoughts involve harm to their children.
 Imagine what some of those fears might look like as a parent.
 Someone else hurting your children would be high on the list.
 Perhaps worse, however, would be you injuring, or even molesting or murdering your own children.
-These thoughts can create extreme distress for parents with harm OCD.
+These thoughts create extreme distress for parents with harm OCD.

 Common harm OCD compulsions related to children